Soundbar buyers’ guide

 Why buy a soundbar?

-You’ll also find people using a soundbar for their stereo system – most often in the front room.
+You’ll also find people using a soundbar for music – most often in the front room.
 This is often due to a combination of style and space: these gadgets are easily wall mountable and they tend to look pretty cool – or you can pop one on a shelf and you’ll barely know it’s there.
+Plus, thrown in with some extra speakers, you can enjoy full high-resolution audio.

 And of cause there’s the step up in audio quality.
 The design of a soundbar really helps fill your room with music, with the best ones bouncing sound off the walls to trick you into thinking you have surround sound.

 And best of all, they’re pretty cost effective.
 It’s easy to find a good quality soundbar in the £100-200 price range – a good price for a step-up in audio quality for both your movie and music experiences.
+While budget models now can in below £50.
 And finally, they’re a doddle to set up and use.

 Soundbar channels: what are they and how many do you need?